English original

 Vienna

-Views of the Danube Canal on line U4 between Friedensbruecke and Landstrasse, the Danube on line U6 between Handelskai and Floridsdorf, the UN headquarters (see picture) and the Danube on line U1 between Kaisermuehlen and Kagran, the cityscape towards the south on line U6 between Gumpendorfer Strasse and Laengenfeldgasse.
+There are views of the Danube Canal on line U4 between Friedensbruecke and Landstrasse, the Danube on line U6 between Handelskai and Floridsdorf, the Danube on line U1 between Kaisermuehlen and Kagran, the cityscape towards the south on line U6 between Gumpendorfer Straße and Längenfeldgasse.

 Washington

 A couple of the United States capital's landmarks are visible from elevated sections.
 You can see the Jefferson Memorial and Washington Monument from the Yellow Line between L'Enfant Plaza and Pentagon.
 Best view is going towards Mount Vernon Square at the front of the train.
-The canopy at the Rhode Island Avenue station frames the dome of the Capitol (see picture below).
+The canopy at the Rhode Island Avenue station frames the dome of the Capitol.
 It has been reported that the station was built at this angle specifically for this reason.

 Yokohama